99002574/Multifile_MiBand/README.md

 ## High heart rate above a given level
 This will return the count of times the heart rate went above the input level, that the user considers permissible.

-## To check the no of heart rate data between 2 timings
+## To check the no of heart rate readings between 2 timings
 This will return the total no. of available readings to the user between a particular time slot.
 Further the user can decide whether the length of the data between this slot is sufficient to generate the heart-rate image file.